 For students pursuing the PhD in Engineering Education, the advisory committee must include a minimum of four members; the committee should be composed of a minimum of three ENGE faculty members (including the advisor) and one member outside of the Department.
-Affiliate Faculty can count as either internal or external to the department.
+Affiliate Faculty count as external to the department, with exceptions approved by the ADH for Graduate Programs (e.g., an ENGE faculty member moves to a different university and becomes an affiliate faculty member).
 The Graduate School requires that at least four members hold PhDs.